ritaeperjesi/realityAR/README.md

 <img src="https://github.com/ritaeperjesi/realityAR/blob/main/img/documentation_egg.jpg" width="400">
 <img src="https://github.com/ritaeperjesi/realityAR/blob/main/img/documentation_egg2.jpg" width="400">

-And fun fact is that I'm working on an AR rainbow placed in the Hungarian Parliament as my protest against the government's discrimmination of LMBTQ people in Hungary.
+And the fun fact is that I'm working on an AR rainbow placed in the Hungarian Parliament as my protest against the government's discrimination against LMBTQ people in Hungary.

 ## Pop-up book
 I have a book which contains one poem in 27 different languages.
 I really like this poem, I read it on a glass of Nutella, when I was on erasmus in Milan.